The "IRUO" Program

-SCS is in the initial stages of developing a program to serve the LGBTQ immigrants, refugees and undocumented individuals in the Seattle-King County area.
+SCS has developed a program to serve LGBTQ immigrant, refugee and undocumented individuals in the Seattle-King County area.

 - Drop by SCS, and talk to our Program Coordinator, Ricardo Gonzalez.